 2.)
 Prep mulch beds.

-It’s also a good idea to kind of agitate the existing mulch a bit…level it out, cover any completely bare patches and knock down any high spots so that the mulch beds appear to have as even a covering of existing mulch as possible.
+It’s also a good idea to agitate the existing mulch a bit.
+Level out the existing mulch, cover any completely bare patches and knock down any high spots so that the mulch beds appear to have an even covering of mulch.

-Oh, and don’t forget!
+And don’t forget!
 Grab your guide to the 15 timesavers I swear by!
 Simply click the picture below to grab your free copy now!

 Truth be told, as I was trying to be as lazy as possible for this little DIY project, I didn’t do much of any prep.
 I did weed, but I didn’t rake.

-In just minutes, my mulch beds looked completely rejuvenated!
-And it was very easy to control the spray with my pump sprayer, so I personally didn’t find it super difficult to avoid over-spraying despite my lack of “proper” prep work.
+It was so easy to control the spray with my pump sprayer that I personally didn’t find it difficult to avoid over-spraying despite my lack of “proper” prep work.

-Below is another bed BEFORE applying the mulch dye…
+Here is another bed BEFORE applying the mulch dye…

 And here’s how it looked after spending about 3 minutes applying the mulch dye with my pump sprayer: